Profile of a young athlete

 The only cure for these traction injuries is rest.

 Exercise does not stunt or promote growth in terms of height, but it does thicken the bones by increasing mineral deposits (Wilmore & Costill, 1994).
 Growing bones are sensitive to stress, so repetitive loading should be avoided.
 The epiphysial plate is susceptible to injury and therefore a fracture to the epiphysial plate before full growth could be a serious injury as it could disrupt bone growth.
 A more common kind of epiphysial plate injury and the one coaches must take care not to cause, is called epiphysitis.
 This is a repetitive strain injury that occurs when excessive loads are placed on the tendons that attach to the epiphysis, causing an inflammatory response.
 In extreme cases, this type of injury can result in a separation of the epiphysis from the epiphysial plate.
 The most common epiphysitis, called Little Leaguer's Elbow, occurs mostly in the USA among young baseball pitchers.

 Strength increases with age because of body growth and the development of the neuromuscular system.
 From research Weltman et al. (1986) carried out on the effects of resistance training on young athletes, it would appear that strength improvements are possible.
 If coaches are to place young athletes on strength training programs, then they must ensure that the young athletes:

 Code of conduct for coaches working with young athletes

-As coaches of young athletes, we need to ensure that every child or young person who takes part in athletics should be able to participate in a fun and safe environment and be protected from neglect and physical, sexual and emotional abuse.
-To ensure that forms of abuse are prevented and to help protect coaches who work with young athletes the following guidelines should be considered:
+As coaches of young athletes, we need to ensure that every child or young person who takes part in athletics should be able to participate in a fun and safe environment and be protected from neglect and physical, sexual, and emotional abuse.
+To ensure that forms of abuse are prevented and to help safeguard coaches who work with young athletes, the following guidelines should be considered: